ielab/goldilocks-reproduce/README.md

     ```bash
     python3 clef-mlm-finetuning.py 2017/test
     ```
-    - With **BioLinkBert-Base**, check the comments inside `clef-mlm-finetuning.py`.
+    - With **BioLinkBert-base**, check the comments inside `clef-mlm-finetuning.py`.

-    and the option for CLEF collections ranges from `'2017/test'` to `'2019/intervention/train'`.
+    and the option for CLEF collections ranges from `2017/test` to `2019/intervention/train`.

 - **Reproduce goldilocks-tar**
   - For reproducibility on **RCV1-v2** and **Jeb-Bush**, run